This information is part of the Modelica Standard Library maintained by the Modelica Association.

 8. Attribution Rights.
 You must retain in the Source

-create, all author, copyright, patent, or trademark notices, as well
+author, copyright, patent, or trademark notices, as well as any descriptive

-as any descriptive text identified therein as an "Attribution
+text identified therein as an "Attribution Notice".
+The same

 You must cause the Source Code for any Derivative Works that You create to carry a prominent Attribution Notice reasonably calculated to inform recipients that You have modified the Original Work.